- Cheapest non-owner car insurance companies in Wisconsin

 Cheapest non-owner car insurance companies in Wisconsin

-Erie Insurance offers the most affordable non-owner car insurance in Wisconsin, with rates averaging $105.
-The second cheapest Wisconsin non-owner insurer is State Farm.
-Average rates are $145.
+Erie Insurance offers the lowest non-owner car insurance rates in Wisconsin, with an average cost of $105.
+The next most affordable option is State Farm, which has an average rate of $145.

-Compare the cheapest non-owner car insurance companies in Wisconsin below.
+The table below lists the most budget-friendly non-owner car insurance companies in Wisconsin.

 Best non-owner car insurance in Wisconsin

-Although Erie Insurance came out on top, Travelers and State Farm are also excellent choices for providing non-owner coverage.
+Although Erie Insurance is the best overall choice, Travelers and State Farm are also excellent options for non-owner car insurance coverage.

-To find the best non-owner car insurance companies in Wisconsin, we looked at several factors, including how many complaints each company receives, financial stability and average rates.
-We used rate data from Quadrant Information Services as well as third-party ratings from J.D.
-Power, AM Best and the National Association of Insurance Commissioners.
+To identify the best non-owner car insurance companies in Wisconsin, we considered several key factors, such as the number of customer complaints, financial strength, and average premiumThe payment required for an insurance policy to remain in force.
+Auto insurance premiums are quoted for either 6-month or annual policy periods. rates.
+Our analysis used rate data from Quadrant Information Services, along with third-party ratings from J.D.
+Power, AM Best, and the National Association of Insurance Commissioners (NAIC).

-The table below compares the top non-owner car insurance companies in Wisconsin.
+The table below provides a comparison of the top non-owner car insurance companies in Wisconsin.

 Insurance.com's top choices for non-owner car insurance